Post-close events

 Selling and transferring shares

-A Transfer of Beneficial Interest (TOBI) allows for an investor in an SPV to sell their shares to another investor, who joins the SPV in their place.
-There are two types of TOBI transactions that we support:
+A Secondary Transfer of SPV Interest (SecSI) allows for an investor in an SPV to sell their shares to another investor, who joins the SPV in their place.
+There are two types of SecSI transactions that we support:

 - Internal - Whereby an investor sells their position to another investor already within the syndicate.
 This does not require consent of the investee company.